Melanie Ray Naprstek Strange, 52

 Survivors include her parents, Melvin Ray and Carol Naprstek of Metter; son; Randon Ray Strange of Charleston, S.C.; and many aunts, uncles, nieces, and nephews.

-Kennedy Funeral Homes – Hooks Chapel is in charge of the arrangements.
+Kennedy Funeral Homes – Hooks Chapel was in charge of the arrangements.

 No comments yet.